epiqc/ScaffCC/README.md

 Running the Compiler
 --------------------

-To run the compiler, simply use the ‘scaffold.sh’ script in the main directory, with the name of the program and optional compiler flags.
+To run the compiler, simply use the `scaffold.sh` script in the main directory, with the name of the program and optional compiler flags.

+### Compiler Options

+To see a list of compiler options which can be passed as flags, run:

+    ./scaffold.sh -h

+    Usage: ./scaffold.sh [-hv] [-rqfRFckdso] [-l #] [-P #] <filename>.scaffold
+        -r   Generate resource estimate (default)
+        -q   Generate QASM
+        -f   Generate flattened QASM
+        -R   Disable rotation decomposition
+        -T   Disable Toffoli decomposition
+        -l   Levels of recursion to run (default=1)
+        -P   Set precision of rotation decomposition in decimal digits (default=10) -F   Force running all steps
+        -c   Clean all files (no other actions)
+        -k   Keep all intermediate files (default only keeps specified output, but requires recompilation for any new output) -d   Dry-run; show all commands to be run, but do not execute -s   Generate QX Simulator input file
+        -o   Generate optimized QASM
+        -v   Show current ScaffCC version

 ### Basic Example: